 In the recipe below, I will show you how to make the white meat super juicy, super flavorful and do it in right around 5 hours.

-At any rate, I have to agree that bacon is an amazing thing and it can make almost anything taste just a little better.
-Wrapping chicken breasts in bacon is not a new idea but I do think it's something that not a lot of people think of when it comes to ways to keep lean meat moist and protected from drying out while in the smoker.
+Wrapping chicken breasts in bacon is not a new idea but it’s certainly a great way to keep lean meat moist and protected from drying out while in the smoker.